TheExGenesis/community-archive/docs/local-setup.md

 You can now visit your local Dashboard at `http://localhost:54323`, and access the database directly with any Postgres client via `postgresql://postgres:postgres@localhost:54322/postgres.`

+`supabase start` will give you the url, anon key, and service role key for your local db.

 The local Postgres instance can be accessed through psql or any other Postgres client, such as pgadmin.